 Second, a lawyer can help decipher technical contracts.
 At times, it can seem the way current contracts are written is absurd.
 A lawyer will help determine the language behind the jargon and what your rights are, so you understand what you're passing down to your subordinates, and what you would be liable for.

 4. Reach out to your agent or bond producer

 Using a professional surety agent is important.
 They will be able to assist you in increasing your bond capacity.
 The agent knows what sureties want from contractors, and they have access to multiple surety markets.
 They develop relationships with surety underwriters, and they can analyze financial statements.
 Lastly, they are able to translate the underwriting language to the contractor.

 Having these four components — along with solid financials — presents a strong case to a surety company when you’re looking for increased bonding capacity.

 If you have any questions about anything regarding surety, contact an appointed agent, or reach out to an Old Republic Surety branch nearest you.

 Sean Rummel is the Bond Manager of the Old Republic Surety Company Atlanta Contract branch office.
 Sean has been in the surety industry since 2013.
-He is a graduate of Auburn University where he earned a Bachelor's degree in Accounting and Finance.
+He earned a bachelor's degree in accounting and finance from Auburn University, Alabama.
 He studied international business in Australia and Singapore.
 His hobbies are golfing, camping, hiking and fishing.